Research Opportunities

 If you're a student interested in biological sciences, you'll be happy to know that our department has 14 research faculty, each with a fully equipped lab.
 Our faculty also receive support from various federal and private organizations, like the National Science Foundation, the National Institutes of Health, and the Gates Foundation, to name a few.

-In addition to individual faculty labs, we also offer shared facilities that include a confocal imaging suite, a sequencing and genomic analysis suite, tissue culture and bacterial culture facilities, and an advanced computer facility.
-These resources are available for collaborative research and support innovative discoveries.
+In addition to individual faculty labs, we also offer shared facilities that include a microscopy suite, a sequencing and genomic analyses suite, cell culture facilities, and various other modern molecular instruments including microplate readers and high-resolution imagers.
+These resources are available for collaborative research involving students.

 Are you interested in pursuing undergraduate or graduate-level research in Biological Sciences?
 Now is the perfect time to explore different research areas and find a project that aligns with your interests and career goals.